 But as for those who say, there was when he was not, and, before being born he was not, and he came into existence out of nothing, or who assert that the son of God is a different hypostasis or substance, or is subject to change or alteration--these the Catholic* and Apostolic Church anathematizes.

-The Nicene Creed is the traditional statement of Christian faith and is affirmed today by Anglican, Eastern Orthodox, Protestant, and Roman Catholic churches.
+The Nicene Creed was revised in the year 381 and is the traditional statement of Christian faith and is affirmed today by Anglican, Eastern Orthodox, Protestant, and Roman Catholic churches.
 The Western version is shown below.
 The Eastern version doesn't include the phrases in brackets.

 Πιστεύομεν εἰς ἕνα Θεὸν Πατέρα παντοκράτορα